michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0028.md

 - adj: of rock material; forced while molten into cracks between layers of other rock
 - adj: thrusting inward
 ### Family
-intrusive: intrusively, intrusiveness, unintrusive+;intrude: intruded, intruder, intrudes, intruding, intrusion, intrusive;intruder: intruders;intrusion: intrusions;unintrusive: unintrusively
+- intrusive: intrusively, intrusiveness, unintrusive+
+- intrude: intruded, intruder, intrudes, intruding, intrusion, intrusive
+- intruder: intruders
+- intrusion: intrusions
+- unintrusive: unintrusively
 ### Examples
 - It’s gratingly intrusive when it tries to keep you busy, and transcendentally comforting when it settles for just keeping you company.
 - But while the hacking focused attention on one particularly stealthy, intrusive way of influencing other states, it is just one lever that the Kremlin pulls.